SMMandora/xlsx-to-csv/README.md

 # xlsx-to-csv
 This script converts all the xlsx files of a particular folder to csv.
-It also checks for a particular cell if you want to and copies only a particular sheet with that cell.
+It creates the name of the csv file as "sheetname.csv".
+Where the number of sheets in a  Excel file is equal to the number of CSV files created.